Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 We will use [MetaQUAST](http://quast.sourceforge.net/metaquast) to further evaluate our metagenomic assemblies.
 MetaQUAST is based on the QUAST genome quality tool but accounts for high species divesity and misassemblies.

-MetaQUAST assesses the quality of assemblies using alignment to close references, so we need to determine which references are appropriate for our data.
+As MetaQUAST assesses the quality of assemblies using alignments to close references we need to determine which references are appropriate for our data.
 MetaQUAST can automatically select reference genomes to align the assembly too, however it does not always pick the most appropriate references.

-In this case we know what organisms make up our metagenome, so we will be supplying a file containing the references we want instead.
+As we know what organisms make up our metagenome we will be supplying a file containing the references we want to use instead.
 If you use MetaQUAST on your own data you could use the default references MetaQUAST selects or provide your own if you have an idea what organisms could be in your dataset.

 ### Making a file to list our reference Metagenomes

-First we need to generate a text file on the instance to pass to MetaQUAST.
+We need to generate a text file on the instance to pass to MetaQUAST.
 There are multiple ways of creating a text file on command line, we will be using the program Nano (no relation to Oxford Nanopore!) here.

 > ## Text editors